beach

 The next two pictures give an impression how this looks like, the third shows a different kind of maps (where the so-called "Wenker sentences" can be selected and listened to at some place).

-As a computational linguist, I design the system and the tools, and try to coordinate the information flow between the informatics department and the linguists at the participating universities (Bonn, Münster, Paderborn, Siegen) (homepage of the project).
+As a computational linguist, I design the system and the tools, and tried to coordinate the information flow between the informatics department and the linguists at the participating universities (Bonn, Münster, Paderborn, Siegen) (homepage of the project).
 I always respected insights of attention theory and visual analytics in the development of such complex interactive maps.

 Have a look at the abstract of an early talk about the visualization aspects of the project at VisuHu2017 ("Visualization processes in the humanities"), Zurich, or at the selected slides of my talk, where general aspects and first developments were presented (here are more recent slides (2021) of a talk presenting the innovative idea of user-friendly on-the-fly generation of preview dialect maps based on unevaluated data).